Bidyut415/ARRAY/README.md

 # ARRAY
+#Concept:
-Concept: Traverse and keep track of max
+  Traverse and keep track of max

-# git test
+# Explanation:
- first pull
+  Start with first element as max.
+  Compare each element and update max.